-The students and entrepreneurs must not only learn to manage differences in entrepreneurial and enterprise development across cultures, regions, policy regimes and sectors, but also learn to leverage the differences as sources of innovation.
-We have designed the Frontier Market Program to involve and incentivize local partners in every aspect of its operation, from education program development to delivery to student placement to organizational development.
+The students and entrepreneurs not only learn to manage differences in entrepreneurial and enterprise development across cultures, regions, policy regimes and sectors, but also learn to leverage the differences as sources of innovation.
+We have designed the Frontier Market Scouts program to involve and incentivize local partners in every aspect of its operations, from education program development to delivery, as well as student placement to organizational development.

 General: $4,000 USD